PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 You may use at most 15 minutes, so come prepared.
 You will not have time for *Oh, what more can I show you?* or *Wait, let me try to remember/look up how we did that*, so rehearse the presentation in advance.
 Be prepared to answer any question about your solution the audience might have.

+Due to the corona-situation, the presentations will be given online in [Peter's Zoom room](https://ju.instructure.com/courses/3372/pages/zoom-links?module_item_id=76183).

 The examiner will approve you on the Canvas assignment [Presentation](https://ju.instructure.com/courses/3372/assignments/12480?module_item_id=75148) after your presentation.

 ## Part 12: Final Submission